 Flowers appear before the leaves in late March and last until leaves are fully expanded in May.
-They are small, greenish-yellow and sweetly fragrant, erect in terminal clusters, and are insect-pollinated.
+They are small, greenish-yellow and sweetly fragrant, erect in terminal clusters, and are insectpollinated.
 Norway maple is normally dioecious (each tree bears either a male or female flower) and occasionally monoecious (each tree contains both male and female flowers).

-The seeds germinate in spring, following a necessary period of cold stratification (3 - 4° C) for 90 - 120 days.
+The seeds germinate in spring, following a necessary period of cold stratification $(3 - 4^{\circ}C)$ for 90 - 120 days.
 Cool, moist temperatures during the winter months are required to overcome dormancy.
 Once sexual maturity is reached, Norway maple will continue to produce viable seed yearly (as opposed to every few years for native maples) with two viable seeds per pair.
 Seed production is fairly high, with over 2,000 seeds/tree produced each year in optimal conditions (Chandler and Calkins 2016).
 Sugar maples in contrast usually only have one viable seed per samara, and do not produce seed every year (Stephen Smith personal communication).

 Norway maple seedlings blanket the forest floor.
+Photo courtesy of Stephen Smith, Urban Forest Associates.